 Whether or not such a habit as faith constitutes indeed a virtue remains a matter under heavy debate.
 But no one can deny that our relationship with the universe implicitly encourages the existence of faith.
 Willfully so?
 Well, that remains a matter of faith.
 And just like the love we share with those we hold dear, faith is part of the durable inventory we carry with us into the next realm – an asset which cannot be stolen, taxed, nor used to control.
 Faith, like love, is powerful – causing dark Archael to shudder and seethe with envy and hatred.
 Beliefs, just like job titles, credentials, material effects, and every other thing which the fool values, erode with the passing.

 Now faith is the substance of things hoped for, the evidence of things not seen.Hebrews 11:1, Bible – New King James Version

 Faith – the personal choice to cherish an unproven construct as inspiring hope.
-Faith is the portrait one paints inside the frame of reason, a canvass upon which we are free to aspire, and hopefully also therein have the portrait come into consistency with one’s life (integrity).
+Faith is the portrait one paints inside the frame of reason, a canvas upon which we are free to aspire, and hopefully also therein have the portrait come into consistency with one’s life (integrity).
 Faith has little to do with belief, mythology, or religion – as such things merely serve as distractions/obstacles to its incumbent work to begin with.The Ethical Skeptic

 If a person is out in the field researching an idea which you find distasteful, and your innate reaction is to attempt to debunk all that he has observed, then that person is not the believer …you are.
 You are the tricked, mythological horse who carries the unacknowledged burden – the exploitation and enslavement of belief.